 “The use of behavioural economics by governments and regulators is a growing trend globally, most notably in the United Kingdom and United States but more recently in Australia, Canada, Columbia, Denmark, Germany, Israel, Netherlands, New Zealand, Norway, Singapore, South Africa, Turkey and the European Union.”
-(OECD website).

 I would suggest looking at what is being done.
-There are accompanying videos tailored to different world regions that explain the ideas behind and benefits of using behavioural insights in public policy.
-(Most applies in the commercial and not-for-profit worlds too.)
-I’m excited by what the OECD are up to, and look forward to hearing more.
+There are accompanying videos tailored to different world regions.
+These explain the ideas behind, and benefits of using, behavioural insights in public policy.
+(Most of the ideas apply in the commercial and not-for-profit worlds too).

 Read: (2017) Behavioural Insights and Public Policy: Lessons from Round the World.
 OECD Library.
 See more at: http://www.oecd.org/gov/regulatory-policy/behavioural-insights.htm